-Figure 2: Excerpts from Swanston (1972) - Figure 5 - Historic Landslide Deposits (left) and Figure 6 - Mass Wasting Hazard Areas (right).
+Figure 2: Excerpts from Swanston (1972) - Figure 5 - Historic Landslide Deposits (Figure 2A) and Figure 6 - Mass Wasting Hazard Areas (Figure 2B).

 In Swanston's Figure 5, "P" means "Prehistoric" (before 1880).
 A prehistoric slide area was noted on the south side of Mt.
-Maria (blue arrow in Figure 2, left).
-In Swanston's Figure 6 (Figure 2, right), hazards for mass wasting (landslide) hazard areas are shown, with Potential Hazards marked in gray, and High Hazards marked in black.
-The prehistoric slide is shown as a High Hazard area (blue arrow in Figure 2, right).
-A small cliff with a talus deposit above the corner of 6th and Nelson Streets was also designated as being in a High Hazard area (red arrow in Figure 2, right).
+Maria (blue arrow in Figure 2A).
+In Swanston's Figure 6 (Figure 2B), hazards for mass wasting (landslide) hazard areas are shown, with Potential Hazards marked in gray, and High Hazards marked in black.
+The prehistoric slide is shown as a High Hazard area (blue arrow in Figure 2B).
+A small cliff with a talus deposit above the corner of 6th and Nelson Streets was also designated as being in a High Hazard area (red arrow in Figure 2B).

-Comparing Swanston's hazard mapping (Figure 2, right) with the 1987 adopted mapping (Figure 1, left), CBJ renamed Swanston's "Potential Hazard" as Moderate Hazard, and renamed Swanston's "High Hazard" as Severe Hazard.
+Comparing Swanston's hazard mapping (Figure 2B) with the 1987 adopted mapping (Figure 1A), CBJ renamed Swanston's "Potential Hazard" as Moderate Hazard and renamed Swanston's "High Hazard" as Severe Hazard.

-A summary of Tetra Tech's mapping of the Starr Hill area and the adjacent portion of Basin Road is shown below in Figure 3, with surficial geology on the left and landslide hazard designation mapping on the right.
+A summary of Tetra Tech's mapping of the Starr Hill area and the adjacent portion of Basin Road is shown below in Figure 3, with surficial geology in Figure 3A and landslide hazard designation mapping in Figure 3B.
 There is a clear correlation between the shapes of the surficial geology units and the associated landslide hazard designations.

-Figure 3: Excerpts from Tetra Tech Figure 1.3b Surficial Geology (left), and Figures 1.6c and 1.6h Landslide Hazard Designation Mapping (right).
+Figure 3: Excerpts from Tetra Tech Figure 1.3b Surficial Geology (Figure 3A), and Figures 1.6c and 1.6h Landslide Hazard Designation Mapping (Figure 3B).